WP Buffs Blog |

 So, at this point, you should have set up your Google Tag Manager account and connected it to WordPress.
 Hopefully, you’ve also created and published your first tag.

 However, to make sure everything is configured correctly, it’s important to verify that the code snippets are working.
-There are a couple methods you can use to go about this.
+There are a couple of methods you can use to go about this.

 The first is to use the GA Checker tool: